zboxfs/zbox/CONTRIBUTING.md

 - master

+  This branch contains latest development code, pull request should be merged to this branch.

+- stable

   This branch always contains stable code and is mainly for releasing.
-Pull request should not be pushed to this branch.
+Release tags are applied to this branch.

-- develop

-  This branch contains latest development code, pull request should be pushed to this branch first.
+There are some other short-lifetime branches, such as release branch and bug fix branch.
+Those branches should based on `master` branch, and will be eventually merged back to `master`.
+Those branches should also regularly use `rebase` to sync latest commits from `master`.

 ## Debugging